 The withdrawal of nuclear weapons from the territory of Belarus was completed in November 1996.

 Belarus views that obligation of the nuclear weapon states under NPT Article VI to pursue negotiations on effective measures relating to nuclear disarmament constitutes main strategic goal of the Treaty.
 We support reasonable and phased approach to nuclear disarmament.
 Belarus welcomed the signing by Russia and the United States in 2010 of a new Treaty on Measures for the Further Reduction and Limitation of Strategic Offensive Arms (START-3) and its' 5-year extension in February 2021, as a next step on the path to nuclear arms reduction.

-Belarus is ready to develop and strengthen the mechanisms of the NPT, to increase its effectiveness and promote consensus-based outcomes of the NPT Review Conference, which is scheduled to be held in New York in January-February 2022 after it was posponed several times due to the COVID-19 pandemic.
+Belarus is ready to develop and strengthen the mechanisms of the NPT, to increase its effectiveness and promote consensus-based outcomes of the NPT Review Conference, which is scheduled to be held in New York in August 2022 after it was posponed several times due to the COVID-19 pandemic.

 Having been a full-fledged party to the Intermediate-Range Nuclear Forces Treaty (INF) since 1992, our country withdrew 584 intermediate-range and shorter-range missiles with a subsequent liquidation on the firing grounds of the former USSR.